Can Chickens Eat Popcorn? It’s a common question between most of the chicken raisers.

 No, you cannot feed your chicken with unpopped popcorn because it has a lot of adverse effects on your chicken.
 When you heat a batch of popcorn, then there will be several popcorn kernels will be left uncooked.

 Unpopped popcorn kernels result from water escaping from the popcorn instead of the popcorn building up and bursting.
-The unpopped popcorn will dry and become even harder than the raw popcorn when this happens.
+When this happens, the unpopped popcorn will dry and become even harder than the raw popcorn.

 If you give the unpopped popcorn kernels to your chicken, then it will be upon their gizzard to break it down.
-However, it poses a lot of risks.
+However, it poses plenty of risks.
 It may choke the gizzard on some chickens, especially the younger ones.

-In some cases, the chicken gizzard does not have enough grit to break down the unpopped popcorn.
-And if the chicken is unable to break them down, the chicken will have a hard time passing out the undigested unpopped popcorn (kernels).
+Sometimes, the chicken gizzard does not have enough grit to break down the unpopped popcorn.
+If the chicken cannot break down, it will have difficulty passing out the undigested, unpopped popcorn (kernels).

 However, chickens love to eat popcorn; never try to give them unpopped ones if you care for them.